-The LITMUSRT patch is a (soft) real-time extension of the Linux kernel with a focus on multiprocessor real-time scheduling and synchronization.
-The Linux kernel is modified to support the sporadic task model and modular scheduler plugins.
-Clustered, partitioned, and global scheduling are included, and semi-partitioned scheduling is supported as well.
+LITMUSRT is a real-time extension of the Linux kernel with a focus on multiprocessor real-time scheduling and synchronization.
+The Linux kernel is modified to support the sporadic task model, modular scheduler plugins, and reservation-based scheduling.
+Clustered, partitioned, and global schedulers are included, and semi-partitioned scheduling is supported as well.

 The primary purpose of the LITMUSRT project is to provide a useful experimental platform for applied real-time systems research.
 To that end, LITMUSRT provides abstractions and interfaces within the kernel that simplify the prototyping of multiprocessor real-time scheduling and synchronization algorithms (compared to modifying a “vanilla” Linux kernel).

-As a secondary goal, LITMUSRT serves as a proof of concept, showing how algorithms such as Pfair schedulers can be implemented on current hardware.
-Finally, we hope that parts of LITMUSRT and the “lessons learned” may find value as blueprints/sources of inspiration for other implementation efforts (both commercial and open source).
+As a secondary goal, LITMUSRT serves as a proof of concept, showing how predictable multiprocessor schedulers and locking protocols can be implemented on current hardware.
+Finally, we hope that parts of LITMUSRT and the “lessons learned” may find value as blueprints, or as a source of inspiration, for other implementation efforts (both commercial and open source).